akantsevoi/oltplang/migrator. maroon-storage function definition.md

 				active bool
 			)
 			migration(
-				// since new field is non-optional we need to add some code that can perform the transition between v1 and v2
+				# since new field is non-optional we need to add some code that can perform the transition between v1 and v2
-				// underthehood engine will do the heavylifting:
+				# underthehood engine will do the heavylifting:
-				//   - introduce a new `active` optional field
+				#   - introduce a new `active` optional field
-				//   - starts updating value of the field
+				#   - starts updating value of the field
-				//   - when finishes - it will move the column from optional to non-optional state to_v2(obj: v1) -> v2 {
+				#   - when finishes - it will move the column from optional to non-optional state
+				to_v2(obj: v1) -> v2 {
+					# not very declarative.
+Other proposals how to solve that situation?
 					is_active := http.call.is_active(obj.id)
 					return v2{
 						active: is_active,